loosolab/UROPA/docs_rst/install.rst

 	- Answer the question "Do you wish the installer to prepend the Miniconda install location to PATH in your /home/.../.bashrc ?" with yes
 		OR do ``export PATH=dir/to/miniconda2:$PATH`` after installation process

-The UROPA installation is now as easy as ``conda install -c bioconda uropa``.
+The UROPA installation is now as easy as ``conda install -c bioconda -c conda-forge uropa``.

 Biocontainers / Docker
 ----------------------